XRPLF/xrpl-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:--------|
 | F64E1EABBE79D55B3BB82020516CEC2C582A98A6BFE20FBE9BB6A0D233418064 | In Development |

-Adds a new account flag, `DepositAuth`, which lets an account strictly reject any incoming payments that are not signed by the receiver.
-This includes payments of XRP and of issued currencies.
-This also includes EscrowFinish and PaymentChannelClaim transactions not sent by the destination account.
+Adds a new account flag, `DepositAuth`, which lets an account strictly reject any incoming money from transactions sent by other accounts.
 Businesses can use this flag to comply with strict regulations that require due diligence before receiving money from any source.

+When an account enables this flag, Payment transactions fail if the account is the destination, regardless of whether the Payment would have delivered XRP or an issued currency.
+EscrowFinish and PaymentChannelClaim transactions fail if the account is the destination unless the destination account itself sends those transactions.
+If the [Checks][] amendment is enabled, the account can receive XRP or issued currencies by sending CheckCash transactions.

-As an exception, accounts with `DepositAuth` enabled can receive small amounts of XRP (equal or less than the minimum [account reserve](concept-reserves.html)) if their current XRP balance is below the account reserve.
+As an exception, accounts with `DepositAuth` enabled can receive Payment transactions for small amounts of XRP (equal or less than the minimum [account reserve](concept-reserves.html)) if their current XRP balance is below the account reserve.

 **Caution:** This amendment is [in development](https://github.com/ripple/rippled/pull/2239) and is expected for `rippled` v0.90.0.

 ## EnforceInvariants
 [EnforceInvariants]: #enforceinvariants